Micropayments

-As the Internet continues to offer more digital content and services, and financial technology or “fintech” continues to advance, micropayments are becoming a more relevant and secure way to do business.
+As the internet continues to offer more digital content and services, and financial technology or “fintech” continues to advance, micropayments are becoming a more relevant and secure way to do business.
+Moreover, emerging technologies like cryptocurrency and Blockchain are attempting to solve the fixed-fee problem.
+By using native tokens or Layer 2 protocols (like the Lightning Network), developers aim to enable virtually cost-free micro-transactions, though adoption remains a challenge for mainstream consumers.

-But just how do micropayments work and what can they be used for in your business model?
+But just how do micropayments work outside of cryptocurrency, and what can they be used for in your business model?
 In this article, we’ll offer several examples of micropayments, the benefits of using them, and strategies for implementing micropayments in your business payment systems.

 A micropayment is a small transaction, usually performed online, for small items or services like freelance gigs, royalties, tips, pay-per-click advertising, and other physical or digital goods.
 It’s even been suggested that micropayments could be used to pay for individual online articles on publications like the New York Times.